AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

 GitKraken is _free_ to use with public repositories like `OpenScPCA-analysis`; you do not need to upgrade to their paid plan!

+Be aware that installing GitKraken will install Git, but _only_ for use in GitKraken.
+If you want to also be able to use Git via command line, please refer to the [command line installation instructions](#why-use-the-git-command-line-interface).

 ### Install GitKraken on macOS

 1. Install GitKraken [using this link](https://www.gitkraken.com/download).